 |Briggs & Stratton 30545 P3000||2600 Watts with 3000 Peak Watt||Gas Powered||96 lbs||8|

 Inverter generators are a great thing to have.
-Whether you’re getting one because you live in hurricane territory or because you think winter storms are going to be terrible, shopping for the right generator takes time and effort.
-Hopefully, with our help, you’ve got some tools in your belt to help you make the right choice when it comes to your new inverter generator.
+Whether you’re getting one because you live in hurricane territory or because you think winter storms are going to be terrible, shopping for the best inverter takes time and effort.
+Hopefully, after reading our guide, you're now in a better position to choose the best inverter generator for your needs.